clearmatics/simple-safe/src/simple_safe/docs/README.md

 firmware version, or a firmware version that is supported by [trezorlib](https://github.com/trezor/trezor-firmware/blob/main/python/README.md#firmware-version-requirements).

-To authenticate with a connected Trezor device, pass the `--trezor ACCOUNT` option to the relevant command, where `ACCOUNT` is either:
+To authenticate with a connected and unlocked Trezor device, pass the `--trezor ACCOUNT` option to the relevant command, where `ACCOUNT` is either:

 - the _full derivation path_ of the account, for example: `m/44h/60h/0h/0/123`
 - the _index of the account_ at the default Trezor derivation prefix for